Export control: Organisations for harmonisation of controlled items

 The regimes mean that supporting nations will tend to have similar classifications in their individual legislation.
 It reduces the administrative load on each of the nations.
 The harmonised regimes reduce the opportunity for 'tourism' where a particular country is chosen for its lax controls pertaining to some particular item.
 Even with the harmonised regimes, some countries choose to augment with additional classification, e.g. the USA with its 'xx99x' ECCN classifications in their Commerce Control List.

 United States of America

-There are several sets of legislation covering exports in the US.
+There are several agencies regulating exports in the US.